Everyone Will Know Your Name by Saturday.

 This experience flips that script.

-Rather than delivering static content, Steph facilitates the room- helping school counselors surface the right conversations, make clearer decisions, and leave with direction that fits their real campus and real role.
+Rather than delivering typical "conference" content, Steph facilitates the room- helping school counselors surface the right conversations, make clearer decisions, and leave with direction that fits their real campus and real role.

 -Kim